kpunith8/Links-and-Tutorials/backend/nginx-tutorial.md

 ### Obtain a SSL/TLS certificate

-- SSL certs enable cryption by using a `public key`.
+- SSL certs enable encryption using a `public key`.
 - When user accesses a website via https, the server provides its SSL cert, which contains a public key
 - The client(browser) can use this key to establish a `secure, encrypted session`